qwinkler/katacoda-scenarios/swarm-to-kubernetes-migration/step8.md

 So, it is just an entry point to your cluster.
 To learn the Ingress on practice, we need to configure it on our host.

 > In real life, you will probably have the configured Ingress Controller + DNS.
-But in our sandbox environment, we need to configure everything manually.
-So, if you are doing it in the cluster, where everything is configured - skip the configuration part.
+But in our sandbox environment, it will be so hard to configure everything manually.
+Therefore, you can review the manifest, and see how it works, but you will be unable to the the live demo.
+If you are doing everything on your laptop or in configured cluster - you can try to run this demo.

-# Configuration

-Install the Kubernetes resources: `minikube addons enable ingress`{{execute}}

-# Demo

 Create a new manifest file: